Antoine Joujou

-Antoine Joujou (born 12 March 2003) is a French professional footballer who plays as a midfielder for Le Havre.
+Antoine Joujou (born 12 March 2003) is a French professional footballer who plays as a winger for Portuguese Primeira Liga club Famalicão on loan from Italian club Parma.

 Club career

 Joujou is a youth product of Melun, Évry, Sénart-Moissy, Cesson VSD, and CS Brétigny before moving to the reserves of Le Havre on 10 July 2020.
 He made his senior and professional debut with Le Havre as a late substitute in a 3–1 Ligue 2 win over Nîmes on 13 January 2023, assisting his side's third goal.
-On 2 February, 2023, he signed his first professional contract with the club until 2026.
+On 2 February 2023, he signed his first professional contract with the club until 2026.

+On 28 August 2024, Joujou signed with Italian club Parma and was loaned back to Le Havre for the 2024–25 season.

+On 28 August 2025, Joujou was loaned to Famalicão in Portugal.

+International career

+Joujou was called up to the France U20s for the 2023 FIFA U-20 World Cup.

+Personal life

+Joujou is of Guadeloupean and Malagasy descent.